Lauriston, New Zealand

 Lauriston is a lightly populated locality in the Canterbury region of New Zealand's South Island.
 It is situated on the Canterbury Plains south of the Rakaia River, some 20 km inland from Rakaia.
 It was named after one of its pioneer settlers with the name of Laurie.

+Solar Farm

+The Lauriston Solar Farm is a photovoltaic power station under construction.
+Project completion is expected in 2025.